Dwang-ML/arcade/CONTRIBUTING.md

 ```

 * `Args:` should be used for all parameters
-* `Returns:` can be used if the return value needs additional explanation outside of
+* `Returns:` can be used if the return value needs additional explanation outside
    the current docstring.
 If the return type is already clear from type annotation it
    can be omitted.
 * `Raises:` can be used if the function raises exceptions that need to be documented